'Hardest day' - New York's Cuomo sees virus slowing despite record death toll

 Even as medical teams struggled to save an onslaught of gravely ill coronavirus patients and deaths hit new highs, the number of COVID-19 hospitalizations seemed to be leveling off in New York state, the U.S. epicenter of the pandemic, Governor Andrew Cuomo said on Tuesday.

-In Wisconsin, the outbreak tested the determination of voters to venture out to the polls in the midst of a public health emergency after a series of 11th-hour court rulings forced the state's presidential primaries and local elections to proceed as scheduled. [nL1N2BV2M For the United States overall, the tally of known coronavirus infections approached 400,000 on Tuesday, with the number of deaths surpassing 12,700 in a record single-day jump of more than 1,800 nationwide.
+In Wisconsin, voters on Tuesday braved the coronavirus outbreak to wait 6 feet (1.8 m) apart in lines for hours and cast ballots in the state's presidential primary and local elections. [nL1N2BV2M For the United States, the tally of known coronavirus infections approached 400,000 on Tuesday, with the number of deaths surpassing 12,700 in a record single-day jump of more than 1,800 nationwide.

-New York state accounted for more than a third of all U.S. confirmed coronavirus cases to date, and nearly half of the nation's cumulative death toll - 5,489 as of Tuesday.
-But Cuomo said the rising tallies of deaths were a "lagging indicator" coming days or weeks after the onset of infections.
+New York state accounted for more than a third of U.S. confirmed coronavirus cases to date, and nearly half the cumulative death toll - 5,489 as of Tuesday.
+But Cuomo said the rising number of deaths was a "lagging indicator" coming days or weeks after the onset of infections.

 He pointed instead to slowing rates of coronavirus hospitalizations, intensive care admissions and ventilator intubations as signs social distancing measures imposed last month were working.
 CALIBRATED MESSAGES